BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I mapped school safety scores on the map and customized it a bit.

 **Thoughts**: Plot customization is very exciting!

+### Day 64: May 9, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I found out that the black ethnicity group study in less safest schools.
+I have to investigate further the correlation between percentage of the hispanic group and SAT scores.

+**Thoughts**: I did some cool plot customizations!
+That was very exciting!